Search

 Vitaquest is one of the largest custom contract development and manufacturing organizations (CDMO) of dietary supplements in the United States for both emerging and established brands, offering quality, transparency, and rigorous qualification.

 Vitaquest also has expertise in domestic and international regulatory standards.
-In fact, we are GMP certified by NSF, providing assurance to brand owners and consumers alike about compliance with industry regulations and standards.
+We are GMP-certified by NSF, assuring brand owners and consumers of our compliance with industry regulations and standards.
 In addition, Vitaquest can offer Kosher, Halal, and certified organic products, and FSSC 22000 certification for food safety.

 Are you ready to move forward with creating high-quality spring supplements for your brand?
 If so, call 800-526-9095 to speak with one of our knowledgeable sales executives or request a competitive nutraceutical manufacturing price quote.